 Our final day in the Galapagos Islands was an active one.
 We hired bikes for $15 for the day complete with helmets and a tool kit (I’m still impressed with being given a tool kit!).
 Here’s where we wound up on our trip cycling the Galapagos Islands!

 Our destination was El Garrapatero beach on the Eastern side of Santa Cruz, 21km away.
 There were some steep hills in the mix too; a bit harsh for someone who hasn’t really done any exercise in three months!

 On the way we passed through Bellavista where we spotted a sign for some lava tunnels.
-We’d seen some lava tunnels in Santa Rosa, but these claimed to be the 2nd longest laval tunnels in South America.
+We’d seen some lava tunnels in Santa Rosa, but these claimed to be the 2nd longest lava tunnels in South America.
 We decided to give them a go and for $3 we were provided with a torch and shown the way down.

 The whole tunnel is 2250m long, but visitors can only walk 800m of it.
 They’re far more impressive than the tunnels in Santa Rosa: taller, deeper and longer.
 It’s a shame more guide books and tours don’t mention these ones.